 The better the question

-How can intelligent automation win the battle against FinCrime?
+How can intelligent automation help protect against FinCrime?

 Understanding the need to do more than clear file backlogs helped the bank implement a comprehensive solution that provides long-term value.

 Financial crime continues to pose one of the largest systemic risks to the global economy.
 The estimated annual cost of money laundering and associated crimes is between US$1.4 trillion and US$3.5 trillion, and an average large bank spends US$1 billion annually trying to combat them.

 Know Your Customer (KYC) and anti-money laundering (AML) transaction monitoring compliance processes are critical tools in banking’s fight against financial crime, but they rely on access to high-quality data about customer accounts, products, transactions, and more.
 Despite industry-wide investment in expensive KYC programs, slow and laborious operational processing is often still required, which is costly to the business, can cause lengthy delays to customer onboarding, and poses an increased financial crime compliance risk.

 There’s clearly an urgent need for a step change in the battle against financial crime by looking at ways to make KYC processes more efficient and effective.
 EY was approached by a bank wanting to do just that.